kramit/AZ300-Notes/redeemingazurepass.md

 1. Open your browser of choice.

-1. Navigate to www.outlook.com and click Create free account
+1. Navigate to www.outlook.com and click Create free account (open with inprivate or you might screw up your live env)

 1. Complete the sign up process to create a new outlook account.

-1. Navigate to www.microsoftazurepass.com
+1. Navigate to www.microsoftazurepass.com (open with inprivate or you might screw up your live env, dont say I didnt warn you)

 1. Click Start